AhmedGSonbol/Social_App/README.md

 - Project characteristics:-

-  - Responsive layouts ( mobile / tablets ).
+  - Responsive layouts ( mobile / tablet / desktop ).
   - Login / create a new account.
   - Sign in with Facebook or Gmail.
   - Verification is sent to email.